Percentage Change Calculator

 Furthermore, we will teach you how to calculate percentage change when finding the population growth rate, a fundamental statistic parameter describing processes happening in a particular population.
 We are sure that after reading the whole text, the percentage change formula will stay in your head for a long time, and you will be able to find the percent change in any situation.

 🔎 If you want to compute the percentage change between percentage points, check our percentage point calculator.

-The percentage change differs from percent increase and percent decrease in the sense that we can see both directions of the change.
+Percent change differs from percent increase and percent decrease in the sense that we can see both directions of the change.
 For example, the percent increase calculator calculates the amount of increase, in which we would say, "x percent increase".
-The percent decrease calculator calculates the amount of decrease, in which we would say, "x percent decrease".
+The percent decrease calculator calculates the amount of decline, in which we would say, "x percent decrease".
 The percent change calculator would yield a result in which we would say, "x percent increase or decrease".

 The percent change formula is as follows:

 The two straight lines surrounding a number or expression (in this case, ) indicate the absolute value, or modulus.
 It means that if the value inside the straight lines is negative, we have to turn it into a positive one.
 The easiest way to do this is by erasing the minus before it.
 If the value inside the straight lines is positive, we don't need to do anything; it stays positive.
 After the absolute value is found, we can erase the straight lines or turn them into a bracket, as they may serve this function as well.

 If you are asking how to calculate the percent difference, you should check the difference percent calculator.
 But if you are only looking for the difference between the initial and final values, this percent change calculator will help you.

 The general percentage formula for one quantity in terms of another is multiplying the ratio of the two quantities by 100.